-Ozone and Particulate Source Apportionment Technology (OSAT/PSAT or SAT when considered together): This tool tracks emission contributions to predicted ozone and PM species concentrations by source region and category.
+Ozone and Particulate Source Apportionment Technology (OSAT/PSAT or SAT): This tool tracks emission contributions to predicted ozone and PM species concentrations and (optionally) surface deposition by source region and category.
 OSAT also reports information to determine whether each ozone component formed in NO_x or VOC sensitive conditions.
-SAT provides ozone/PM attribution for a given emissions matrix, but does not provide quantitative information as to how ozone/PM contributions would change as emissions are altered (i.e., sensitivity) because chemical interactions are non-linear.
-Source apportionment can be run with all CB and SAPRC gas-phase chemical mechanisms, the CF aerosol scheme, the SOAP organic partitioning algorithm, the ISORROPIA or EQSAM inorganic partitioning algorithms, and Plume-in-Grid.
-Source apportionment cannot be run with VBS organic chemistry.
+SAT provides ozone/PM attribution for a given emissions matrix but does not provide quantitative information as to how ozone/PM contributions would change as emissions are altered (i.e., sensitivity) because chemical interactions are non-linear.
+SAT can be run with all CB and SAPRC gas-phase chemical mechanisms, the CF aerosol scheme, the SOAP organic partitioning algorithm, the ISORROPIA or EQSAM inorganic partitioning algorithms, and Plume-in-Grid.
+Source apportionment cannot be run with VBS organic chemistry or the convective cloud model.